2/5 - (4 votes)

 1. Prepare Your Clothing

 In your photos, your objects should look outstanding.
-Unluckily, storage and transportation can cause garments to wrinkle, crease, and start to look worn.
+Storage and transportation can cause garments to wrinkle, crease, and start to look worn.
 Clothing samples endure a particularly difficult life because they often travel great distances and may not have been made with ideal construction to begin with.

 While preparing clothing for photography is an essential first step, many photographers omit this step in favor of using Photoshop or other free photo editing tools to remove wrinkles, stains, and other obvious flaws.